ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 1,264 in America.&#x27; The inhabitants of
 the globe profess 1,000 different
 religions.
 The number of men is nearly
 equal 4to that ol women.
-A iourth of th
+A iourth of the
+children die before having reached the
+age of seven years ; and half before
 </td></tr></table>

 ---